Counting independent sets in amenable groups: Introduction

-The main goal of this paper is to establish a computational phase transition for the free energy on ensembles of ---possibly infinite--- hardcore models, i.e., we aim to prove the existence of an efficient additive approximation algorithm for the free energy when the activity is low and to establish that there is no efficient approximation algorithm for the free energy when the activity is high.
+The main goal of this paper is to establish a computational phase transition for the free energy on ensembles of---possibly infinite---hardcore models.
+In other words, we aim to prove the existence of an efficient additive approximation algorithm for the free energy when the activity is low and to establish that there is no efficient approximation algorithm for the free energy when the activity is high, unless $\mathrm{NP} = \mathrm{RP}$.

 There have been many recent works related to the study of correlation decay properties and its relation to approximation algorithms for the free energy (and related quantities such as pressure, capacity, and entropy) in the infinite setting \cite{1-gamarnik,1-marcus,1-briceno,1-wang,1-pavlov,3-marcus,2-marcus}.
 In this work we put all these results in a single framework, which also encompasses the results from Weitz, Sly and Sun, and Sinclair et al., and at the same time generalizes them.